Recipe for Winter Salad (Festive, Easy, 15 Minutes)

 Pomegranates have white seeds covered in a sweet-tart, bright red nectar called arils.
 They burst with flavor and make a gorgeous garnish for the best winter salad recipes.
 And they are highly nutritious.
 The darker and deeper the color, the sweeter the seeds.

-What is the best way for seeding a pomegranate?
+What is the best way to seed a pomegranate?

 Extracting the seeds is a bit messy, but it’s fairly simple.
 There are a couple of ways to do it.
 Cut the pomegranate in half.
 Taking the first half, hold the pomegranate seed side down over a bowl.
 Smack the outside with a wooden spoon (hard!) to release the seeds.
 Repeat with the other half.
 Here’s a Jamie Oliver video for how to extract pomegranate seeds.
 Alternatively, try this other option from Cooks Illustrated where you release the seeds into cold water.